jlumijarvi/mysql-replication-docker/README.md

 mysqldump -h <master IP address> -u readonly -p --all-databases > dump.sql
 ```

 In the original shell window unlock the databases.
-If LOCK TABLES privilege was granted to the readonly user, remove it now.
+If LOCK TABLES privileges were granted to the readonly user, remove them now.
 Exit the MySQL shell.
 Keep the master status visible in the console.

 ```
 UNLOCK TABLES;